• Skip to primary navigation

 • Speech problems, such as slurred or poorly formed words

-• Poor coordination of muscles of the tongue and mouth, which affect swallowing and make it difficult to eat and drink
+• Poor coordination of muscles of the tongue and mouth, which affects swallowing and makes it difficult to eat and drink

 Lifelong Financial Assistance for Your Child's Birth InjuryCerebral Palsy